-- Review the corporate governance arrangements against the good governance framework and consider annual governance reports and assurances - Review the Annual Governance Statements (AGS) prior to approval and consider whether they properly reflect the governance, risk and control environment and supporting assurances and identify any actions required for improvement - Consider the arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements - Consider the framework of assurance and ensure that it adequately addresses the risks and priorities of the OPCC and the HC - Monitor the effective development and operation of risk management, review the risk profile, and monitor progress of the PCC and the CC in addressing risk-related issues reported to them - Consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions - Review anti-fraud arrangements (including whistleblowing procedures) and the assessment of fraud risks and potential harm from fraud and corruption and monitor the effectiveness of the counter-fraud strategy actions and resources - Further consideration and advice in relation to Internal Audit, External Audit, Financial Reporting, Partnership Governance and Accountability Arrangements.
+- Review the corporate governance arrangements against the good governance framework and consider annual governance reports and assurances - Review the Annual Governance Statements (AGS) prior to approval and consider whether they properly reflect the governance, risk and control environment and supporting assurances and identify any actions required for improvement - Consider the arrangements to secure value for money and review assurances and assessments on the effectiveness of these arrangements - Consider the framework of assurance and ensure that it adequately addresses the risks and priorities of the Office of the PCC and Hampshire Constabulary. - Monitor the effective development and operation of risk management, review the risk profile, and monitor progress of the PCC and the Chief Constable in addressing riskrelated issues reported to them - Consider reports on the effectiveness of internal controls and monitor the implementation of agreed actions - Review anti-fraud arrangements (including whistleblowing procedures) and the assessment of fraud risks and potential harm from fraud and corruption and monitor the effectiveness of the counter-fraud strategy actions and resources - Further consideration and advice in relation to Internal Audit, External Audit, Financial Reporting, Partnership Governance and Accountability Arrangements.

-The Police and Crime Plan sets out the Commissioner's vision and priorities for policing and community safety across Hampshire and the Isle of Wight and is available in summary of full version on his website at www.hampshire-pcc.gov.uk.
+The Police and Crime Plan sets out the Commissioner's vision and priorities for policing and community safety across Hampshire and the Isle of Wight and is available in both summary and full version on his website at www.hampshire-pcc.gov.uk.
 The vision of the Commissioner is to make Hampshire and the Isle of Wight safer.